OLIMEX/OLINUXINO/SOFTWARE/A20/A20 with MOD-RTC/README_RTC_A20.txt

 	wget <URL>

-In order to get the URL, go to GitHUB find the directory of the project: <path>; select the file you want to download and click on the "Raw" button; then copy the URL and trigger the command (wget) in the console of A20-OLinuXino-Micro.
+In order to get the URL, go to GitHUB find the directory of the project: https://github.com/OLIMEX/OLINUXINO/tree/master/SOFTWARE/A20/A20%20with%20MOD-RTC ; select the file you want to download and click on the "Raw" button; then copy the URL and trigger the command (wget) in the console of A20-OLinuXino-Micro.
 Do this for the three files: RTC.c; i2c.c; i2c.h.

 8) Just to make sure everything is fine and all three files are downloaded check the content of the directory:
 Input: